plt3/movie-guide/README.md

 - install dependencies with `pip install -r requirements.txt`
 - run development server with `python3 webApp/manage.py runserver`
 - visit http://127.0.0.1:8000/ in browser to see web application
+- NOTE: SQLite database not included in this repository, so running locally will not show the results in the screenshots below

 ## Features: